What is a peace bond?

 The following are some common terms used in the peace bond application process:

-Applicant – This is the individual applying for the peace bond.
-The applicant may also be referred to as the informant.
+Informant – This is the individual applying for the peace bond.

 Defendant – This is the individual you are applying for a peace bond against.

-Information – An Information is a sworn or affirmed statement made by the applicant.
+Information – An Information is a sworn or affirmed statement made by the informant.
 The application form to apply for a peace bond is also referred to as the Information.

 Disclosure – The process where each party is required to disclose (share) any documents that may be considered relevant to the case going to court.